blinktrustadmin/BTPlugin/README.md

-# BlinkTrustAI for Visual Studio Code
+# BlinkTrust for Visual Studio Code

-BlinkTrustAI's Sencitive Data Discovery provided by <a href="https://www.blinktrustai.com">BlinkTrustAI.com</a> helps you find helps you discover, monitor & prevent data privacy & compliance issues for 50+ global data privacy regulations.
+BlinkTrust's Sensitive Data Discovery provided by <a href="https://www.blinktrust.com">BlinkTrust.com</a> helps you find helps you discover, monitor & prevent data privacy & compliance issues for 50+ global data privacy regulations.
 Within a few seconds, the extension will provide a list of all the different types of Data identified  and with audit reports.

 - **Automate** - We automate privacy and compliance with integrations to existing Software and IT lifecycle management tools like Jira.
 - **Integrate** - We integrate with existing Integrated development environments (Visual Studio, Eclipse, etc) to ensure data privacy & compliance is addressed in design, development, pre-deployment stage in the Software lifecycle.